Household Food Insecurity

 - "Moderate" describes homes with poor quality and quantity of food.

 - "Severe" describes homes with serious food shortages and missed meals.

 - Almost 1 out of 10 households in Peel has food security problems in 2013/2014.

 - This rate is similar to other households in Ontario.

-- Food security affects low-income households more, especially those who rely on government benefits.2
+- Food insecurity affects low-income households more, especially those who rely on government benefits.2

-- Food security falls under the Wellbeing and Social Inclusion Pillar within the renewed Peel Poverty Reduction Strategy, 2018–2028.
+- Food security falls under the Wellbeing and Social Inclusion Pillar within the renewed 2018–2028 Peel Poverty Reduction Strategy (PDF).

 - The Region of Peel is looking at other ways to measure and improve access to safe, healthy, local food.